kachna/APIFier-Meteor/docs/index.md

 ## About

-JavaScript is here in full power and rolling the web (God save us!).
-Dynamic webpages are full of it and Node.js is backbone of many servers.
+JavaScript is here in full power and ruling the web (God save us!).
+Dynamic web pages are full of it and Node.js is backbone of many servers.
 I didn't choose it but I have to use it.
 It is time to stand up and face to JavaScript.

 In this series of posts I want to show you how easy is built simple web application aggregating offers from many different e-commerce websites.
 I will use only JavaScript for coding web application and also for crawlers downloading data.